USS Enterprise (CVN-65)

 USS Enterprise (CVN-65), formerly CVA(N)-65, is a decommissioned United States Navy aircraft carrier.
 In 1958, she became the first nuclear-powered aircraft carrier in the United States Navy, and the world, as well as the eighth United States naval vessel to bear the name.
-Like her predecessor of World War II fame, she is nicknamed "Big E".
+Like her predecessor (the USS Enterprise CV-6) of World War II fame, she is nicknamed "Big E".
 At 1123 ft, she is the longest naval vessel ever built and the only ship of her class, which was originally planned to have five other ships.
 Her 93284 LT displacement ranks her class as the third-largest carrier class, after the and the Gerald R. Ford class.
 Enterprise had a crew of some 4,600 service members.